celrenheit/newsboard/README.md

+# Newsboard

-# Hacker News reader from the command line
+Hacker News reader from the command line